Thiago-Morais/DS-Orchestra-Complete-CE/README.md

 ### Modwheel Controlled

-The Modwheel Controlled Version listens to the note velocity and change its dynamics based on that
+The Modwheel Controlled Version has the note velocity effect reduced and rely on the modwheel to change its dynamics

 ## FAQ